stephenbradshaw/stephenbradshaw.github.io/_posts/2025-03-26-gcp-service-C2-forwarding.markdown

 Im intending to keep investigating GCP to see if there are any more ways to use available services to forward for C2, and if I find more I'll do a follow up post to discuss them.
 Are you aware of any?
 Let me know!

+Also, I will mention at this point, its your responsibility to make sure your use of the GCP platform is in line with the [AUP](https://cloud.google.com/terms/aup?hl=en) and [TOS](https://cloud.google.com/terms/)